+- Marketing contributes to higher revenue.
 The sales force may be the ones directly responsible for bringing in the money, but they are an expensive resource.
 Marketing can help that investment be more effective by providing three things:

+- Marketing defends margin.
 Would you rather buy from a company you’ve never heard of, or an established brand with a good reputation?
 And which company can typically charge higher margins?
 Getting the message out, clearly and consistently over time, builds the brand.
 Branding helps overcome price sensitivity, because an established brand comes with certain promises of trustworthiness that represent genuine value.
 And that means a higher, more defendable margin.

+- Marketing can help you earn more from existing customers.
 Existing customers are a business’s first targets for sales, because typically they are the lowest-cost sales to win.
 Marketers should be looking for every opportunity to promote related and higher-value or higher-margin products to those who already purchase.
 By understanding margin, marketers can plan campaigns that will give optimum profit for the company, as well as the right solution for the customer.
 Finance Directors can contribute by helping ensure their marketers have a sound understanding of margins – and marketers can do themselves a favour by asking and learning!

+- Marketing planning can help cashflow.
 A marketing plan with sensible timescales can help a Finance Director understand when marketing investment will be needed, and how it could impact the company’s cashflow.
 It works the other way too: telling the marketing team when cashflow is likely to be under pressure can help them consider that in their planning.
 They could even plan specific campaigns to help bring some cash into the business at the right time.

+- Marketing helps to guide investment.
 Before the company makes that huge investment in a new widget machine… a good marketer will help to make sure it’s going to be money well spent.
 Marketing isn’t just about pushing what the company wants to make: it’s about guiding the company in what to make in the first place, by gauging market demand through research and forecasting.
 Marketers should work alongside new product development at every stage, informing the process to help prevent investment that won’t yield returns.